-To be eligible for entry into the Master of Teaching (Secondary Education) applicants need to have completed a Bachelor degree or its equivalent from a recognised tertiary institution with studies relevant to the teaching areas offered at Curtin (see Degree Overview for teaching areas offered).
+To be eligible for entry into the Master of Teaching (Secondary Education) applicants need to have completed a Bachelor degree or its equivalent from a recognised tertiary institution with studies relevant to the teaching areas offered at Curtin (English, The Arts, Mathematics, Science and Humanities and Social Sciences (HASS).
 Specifically, a major teaching area equivalent to a total of three-quarters of a year of successful EFTSL, comprising of sequential discipline study.
 This equates to six subjects, with no more than two at first-year level and no fewer than two subjects at third-year level.
 Applicants wishing to qualify with a minor teaching area must also have equivalent to a total of half a year of successful EFTSL, comprising of sequential discipline study.
 This equates to four subjects, with no more than two at first-year level.
 Applicants may be eligible for entry based on previous studies in a major teaching area only.

 Non-academic entrance requirements: